At a glittering ceremony last week in New Delhi, Narendra Modi was sworn in as India’s 15th prime minister.

 Modi is no intellectual, as India’s first prime minister, Jawaharlal Nehru, and the most recent one, Manmohan Singh, were.
 He presents himself as a man of action, not of cogitation.
 But the responsibility of being the first citizen of such a vast, ancient and diverse civilization requires an advanced awareness of history, of ideas, of changing human realities.
 Here are three books that Modi and his team should read to help set an agenda for themselves and the country for the next five years.

 The first tackles the subject of economics.
 Modi’s most successful move in his election campaign was promising to whip the flagging Indian economy into shape.
 There was a political, even cynical, aspect to this vow: By suggesting that economic growth lifts everyone, across lines of religion and class, he deflected questions about his record of prejudice toward the substantial Muslim minority of his home state, Gujarat.
 His recipe is a leaner state, both in terms of its size and what it hands out, and his vision of development emphasizes rapid industrialization and urbanization along the lines of his “Gujarat model.”
-Although it’s clearly business-friendly, it’s not quite laissez-faire; in some aspects, including on foreign investment in the retail sector, it’s unapologetically protectionist and nationalist.
+Although it’s clearly business-friendly, it’s not quite India's Aspirations; in some aspects, including on foreign investment in the retail sector, it’s unapologetically protectionist and nationalist.

 Where does this materialist and pragmatic worldview come from, so unusual for the leader of a party with its roots in religious revivalism and nationalist dogma?
 And where could it find more sustenance?
 It echoes many notes in the legendary Indian courtier Kautilya’s “The Arthashastra” ("The Science of Wealth"), a 2,000-year-old treatise on economics so influential in Indian history that scholar Thomas Trautmann memorably called it “a book-killing book.”